Who Profits From Short Sales?

 Spreading Around the Money From a Short Sale

-A short sale means the seller or the seller's agent sells the home to a buyer at or near market value, and the lender agrees to accept the proceeds as payment in full on the mortgage, even though the sales price is less than the existing encumbrances.
+A short sale means the seller or the seller's agent sells the home to a buyer at or near market value, and the lender agrees to accept the proceeds as payment in full on the mortgage, even though the sales price is less than what is owed.

-The downside is lenders are not required to negotiate discounted payoffs, and there is no guarantee your lender will let you do a short sale.
+The downside of a short sale is lenders are not required to negotiate discounted payoffs, and there is no guarantee your lender will let you do a short sale.